xaynetwork/xayn_discovery_engine/docs/source/getting_started/getting_started.md

 In the request, we ask the system to include the properties of the returned documents.
 We can use this data to implement a 'more like this' section.

-We also have a `score` field which represents how well the documents match the user's interests.
+The field `score` represents how well the documents match the user's interests.
 The higher the number, the better the documents match.
 It should be noted that the scores only have meaning in relation to other scores from the same requests.

 The field `snippet_id` identifies a specific snippet instead of just the document as a whole.
 If you do not plan to ever have documents with multiple snippets you can ignore it.
 But as it's hard to predict the future needs it's highly recommended to use the whole snippet idea for use cases search refinement or a 'more like this' section.
 [See documents with multiple snippets](#documents-with-multiple-snippets) for more details.

-If `include_properties` is set to false properties are not included in the output, you still can filter based on them.
+If `include_properties` is false, properties are not included in the output, but you can still filter based on them.

-If `include_snippet` is set to true the plain text snippet of the search result is returned.
-Be aware that whitespace in returned snippet can differ to the text provided to the ingestion API.
+If `include_snippet` is true, the plain text snippet of the search result is returned.
+Be aware that whitespace in the returned snippet can differ from the text provided to the ingestion API.

 ## Search